 When will Worlds Adrift be released?

 So, when will Worlds Adrift be released around the world?
-Despite still being in the closed beta phase of its development, you can play the game right now if you pay to become a ‘Founder’ of the game.
+It's safe to say that it won't reach final release for a while, but despite still being in development, you can play the game right now via Steam's Early Access program.

 Considering the fact that the game is still in beta form, we can’t imagine that we’ll see a full release of the completed game in 2018.
 We imagine that the finished product could be released in 2019, or possibly even 2020 depending on how quickly the Bossa team gets through the recently published Worlds Adrift Road Map.